 If a Federal Direct Stafford Loan is awarded, the student must determine if the loan is needed.
 The amount to borrow cannot exceed the maximum amount listed on the award letter.
-If the student does wish to borrow the Stafford Loan, a loan request form must be completed.
-This loan request form can be obtained through the financial aid office.
-Failure to apply for a Stanford Loan does not result in an increase in grant awards.
+If the student does wish to borrow the Stafford Loan, they must accept this through the student portal.
+The financial aid office will follow up with the student if additional items are needed.
+Failure toapply for a Stafford Loan does not result in an increase in grant awards.

 If a Nursing Student Loan (NSL) is awarded, the student must determine if the loan is needed.
 The amount to borrow cannot exceed the maximum amount listed on the award letter.
 If the student does wish to borrow through the NSL program, a promissory note must be completed.
 This promissory note can be obtained through Student Services.
-Failure to apply for a Nursing Student Loan will not result in an increase in grant awards.
+Students will receive communication through the St. Luke's College email each semester of the award, with directions on additional paperwork.
+Failureto apply for a Nursing Student Loan will not result in an increase in grant awards.

 The student will complete all necessary loan counseling prior to receiving funds and/or graduating.
-C